 At 11 minutes in length, Panorama is defined by highly energized movement and shifting geometric patterns created by groups of dancers rushing through space.
 Graham originally created the work for students; the movement is very accessible and appropriate for intermediate and advanced students – even for those without prior Graham Technique.
 The dance is energetic and filled with traveling steps such as rhythmic walks, prances, low runs, and many different types of jumps.
 Students use these steps in complicated group patterns, fast exits, and entrances.
 They learn to coordinate with the shifting counts of music and offers exciting connections to the NY Blueprints for Teaching and Learning in the Arts and Common Core State Standards.

-For further information please contact Tami Alesson, Dean of Student and Government Affairs, at 212.229.9200 ext.
-28 or email us at email@example.com.
+For further information please contact Tami Alesson, Dean of Student Affairs, at 212.229.9200 ext.
+28 or email firstname.lastname@example.org.